IF Boltic

-IF Boltic was a Swedish sports club from the town Karlstad.
-It existed from 1946 to 2000.
-In 2000, IF Boltic was merged with IF Göta and formed the new club BS BolticGöta.
+IF Boltic is a Swedish sports club from the town Karlstad.
+The club was founded in the district of Herrhagen in Karlstad on 1 November 1946.

+The name Boltic was created due to the interest for British football, by adding the beginning of Bolton to the end of Celtic.
+Together, this makes Boltic.
+Originally, the club did not only play bandy, but had also sections for handball and association football.

 IF Boltic was for a number of years the most successful bandy team in Sweden and also one of the best in the world.
-IF Boltic is to date the only club which has managed to become Swedish champion for both men and women the same year.
+IF Boltic was until 2021 the only club which had managed to become Swedish champion for both men and women the same year.

-After the 2007/08 season the name IF Boltic is used again for the new club, but the formal name of the new club is still BS BolticGöta.
+IF Boltic was merged with IF Göta and formed the new club BS BolticGöta on 11 May 2000.
+However, the first team again played as IF Boltic from the winter of 2008–09.
+The club's general meeting then decided on 26 June 2014 to take back the club's old name IF Boltic.
+BS BolticGöta was thus history.

 Men's team

-IF Boltic was founded in 1946 in Herrhagen in Karlstad.
-Originally, the club did not only play bandy, but had also sections for handball and association football.
-The name Boltic was created due to the interest for British football, by adding the beginning of Bolton to the end of Celtic.
-Together, this makes Boltic.

 In the early and mid-1980s IF Boltic dominated Swedish bandy and became Swedish champions eight times from 1979 to 1988, all years except for 1986 and 1987 when they lost the finals against Vetlanda BK and IFK Motala respectively.
 Another national championship was won in 1995.
 The team also won the World Cup and the European Cup a number of times.